LaynePeng/CFD/README.md

 We have to know this project is just begin and provide a extensible design for future implementations.

 # Limitation
-Please note CFD is only work in CentOS, but it provides an easy extensible design for implement other OS
+Please note CFD is only tested in CentOS7 and Ubuntu 14.04, it may have problem when runned in other OS.
+But it provides an easy extensible design for implement other OS

 # Contribution Guide
 Any contribution is welcome and nessary to this project.
 But before contributing, please note the following terms: